 However, for minor matches - including Middlesex's County Championship & Royal London Cup fixtures, there is sufficient space around the Ground to accommodate pushchairs.

-An administrative charge of 10% of the face value will be made for each duplicate ticket.
+If the Ticket Office has to reprint a Ticket, an administrative charge of 10% of the face value will be made for each duplicate.

-The Latest ticket information can be obtained by ringing the Ticket Office on 020 7432 1000, or the Members Dedicated Line shown in your Membership Pass.
+The latest ticket information can be obtained by visiting tickets.lords.org or by ringing the Ticket Office on 020 7432 1000, or the Members Dedicated Line shown in your Membership Pass.

 Babes-in-arms may be carried into Lord’s free of charge, so long as they will not occupy a seat themselves.

-It is recommended that a ticket is purchased for any child over three years of age.
+It is a requirement that a ticket is purchased for any child over three years of age.

 A ticket can be upgraded, or downgraded, but that should preferably be done prior to the match.